tracim/tracim/backend/doc/migrate_from_v1.md

 Copy folder `collection-root/agenda/` in `radicale_storage/`.

     cp -r export/collection-root /<your>/<tracimv2>/<path>/backend/radicale_storage/

+Make sure this file ".Radicale.props" is not exist in this two folder:

+  `/<your>/<tracimv2>/<path>/backend/radicale_storage/collection-root/agenda/user/`

+  `/<your>/<tracimv2>/<path>/backend/radicale_storage/collection-root/agenda/workspace/`

+:warning: If this file exist, please rename or delete this file because this file can break creation of new agenda for user or for sharedspace.

 After starting caldav server you need to synchronize tracim with radicale.
 For that you need to use this command:

     tracimcli caldav sync